 Work has commenced on the update of the ASPO depletion model to incorporate an interpretation of the production and reserve data for 2003, as published by the Oil & Gas Journal.
 It is a long and iterative process to try to tease out the most reasonable estimates.
 A preliminary result shows the following shares of production coming from the ten largest producers in 2000, 2005, 2010 and 2020.
 (The table on page 1 will be updated when the work is complete)

 It is noteworthy that Russia heads the list in 2005 and 2010, and that the United States slips from 3rd to 10th place by 2020.
 Norway and the United Kingdom fall off the list by 2005 as North Sea production declines.
 The top ten producers account for between 60 and 70 percent of world production.
-This is a preliminary version subject to revision as the study progresses, and refers to Regular Oil only.
-It is doubted that Saudi Arabia, which is treated as swing producer of last recourse, can actually meet the model’s demands upon it to 2020.
+It is a preliminary version subject to revision as the study progresses and refers to Regular Oil only.
+It is doubted that Saudi Arabia, which is treated as swing producer of last recourse, can meet the model’s demands upon it to 2020.
 More revision is called for.

 313. Copenhagen Conference Proceedings